12 Strange Acne Remedies: Some You Might Not Want To Know About

 Throughout the years and even today, there have been some pretty weird and wacky ways to address the appearance of acne.
 From baking soda to dryer sheets, people have tried some pretty odd things.
 Some of these treatments might seem gross but remember, it worked for someone, somewhere!
 By no means is this a DIY instruction sheet.
 It is informational only and if it strikes your fancy to try one of these, please consult with your physician before trying any of these at home.
 Yes, even the banana peel.

 Yes, this is just what it sounds like.
-Catching the urine and applying it to pimples or the entire face has been shown to be quite effective for a FEW people.
+Catching the urine and applying it to pimples or the entire face3 has been shown to be quite effective for a FEW people.
 Using it as a mask for 10-20 minutes and then rinsing away leaves behind a more conditioned skin due to the substance called Urea that is found in urine.
 It can also be used with compresses or spread on with a washcloth soaked in urine.

 That’s right.
 Windex.
 Somehow, Windex made it on to the acne treatment scene soon after its introduction as a cleaning product.
 This treatment is GREATLY discouraged though, as Windex contains many volatile chemicals and the pH of Windex is highly alkaline.
 Our recommendation?
 Don’t try this one at home!
 Thanks a lot “My Big Fat Greek Wedding”!

 Banana peel contains a chemical called lutein.
 It also contains Vitamins A, B and C as well as potassium, magnesium and many other great vitamins and minerals.
-Using a banana peel on your face should help to curb inflammation and may even help clear pimples.
+Using a banana peel on your face4 should help to curb inflammation and may even help clear pimples.